AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 	return serviceFactory;
 }]);
 ```

+In your API project, you need to enable CORS API requests to receive flight requests.

 > Note: The Iframe needs to access the cookies for the same domain that you did the initial sign in on.
 IE does not allow to access cookies in Iframe for localhost.
 Your URL needs to be fully qualified domain i.e http://yoursite.azurewebsites.com.
 Chrome does not have this restriction.